logicalclocks/feature-store-api/docs/templates/tags.md

 # Tags

-The feature store enables users to attach tags to artifacts, such as feature groups or to training datasets.
-Tags are aditional metadata attached to your artifacts and thus they can be used for an enhance full text search.
+The feature store enables users to attach tags to artifacts, such as feature groups or training datasets.
+Tags are aditional metadata attached to your artifacts and thus they can be used for an enhanced full text search.
 Adding tags to an artifact provides users with a more dynamic metadata content that can be used for both storage as well as enhancing artifact discoverability.

 <b>Note</b>: By default Hopsworks makes all metadata searchable, users can opt out for particular featurestores if they want to keep them private.

 A tag is a {<b>key</b>: <b>value</b>} association, providing additional information about the data, such as for example geographic origin.
 This is useful in an organization as it adds more context to your data making it easier to share and discover data and artifacts.

-Tagging is only available in the enterprise version.
+<b>Note</b>: Tagging is only available in the enterprise version.

 ## Tag Schemas
 The first step is to define the schemas of tags that can later be attached.
 These schemas follow the [https://json-schema.org](https://json-schema.org) as reference.
 The schemas define legal jsons and these can be primitives, objects or arrays.
 The schemas themselves are also defined as jsons.